alevchuk/minibank/btrfs/README.md

 ```
-btrfs --version  # should print "btrfs-progs v5.1" or greater
+sudo btrfs --version  # should print "btrfs-progs v5.1" or greater
 ```